neha-m98/airbnb-clone-master/README.md

 6. Open the application in your web browser at `http://localhost:3000`.

-Enjoy exploring accommodations with the Airbnb Clone! 🏠
+Enjoy exploring accommodations with the Airbnb Clone. 🏠